ConstantineLignos/MORSEL/README.md

 ## Taking it for a spin
 You run MORSEL by running the jar and providing:

 * A wordlist formatted with a word and its frequency on each line separated by whitespace, i.e., `69971 the`.
 See `data/test/brown_wordlist.txt` for an example.

+* A parameter file to configure the system.
+There are two files in the params folder corresponding to the parameters used for the Morpho Challenge 2010 evaluation.
+Both settings (aggressive and conservative) produced state of the art results for English in Morpho Challenge 2010, and aggressive produced state of the art results for Finnish.

 * An output file where the morphological analyses will be stored.
 The output will look like this: